kiaka-obsidian/personal-vault/Wedding/Wedding Routine Notes.md

 ## Waltz
+We have made adjustments to the rise and fall exists

 Before seducer come round (anti clockwise) to face audiance to seduce (sarah not the audiance) exit Sarah facing bar